-Hidden behind the sculptures and the plaques is a deeply personal story of an Odessa Jew, Yakov Maniovich.
+Hidden behind the sculptures and the plaques is a deeply personal story of an Odessa Jew Yakov Maniovich.
 But it’s not only his story.
-It’s the story of thousands of Odessa and Bessarabia Jews who were killed and just several hundreds who managed to survive.
+It’s the story of thousands of Odessa and Bessarabia Jews who were killed.
+It’s the story of just several hundreds who managed to survive.
 It’s the story of Odessa during Romanian occupation and people who rescued the Jews.

 He is known as “Odessa’s Schindler”.
 Archives of the Odessa’s Psychiatric clinic’s museum keep the letter from Steven Spielberg, who was thinking of making a film about this Odessan.

-Professor Evgeniy Shevalev, the head of the Psychiatric clinic, who together with his son Andrey saved hundreds of Jews during the city’s occupation by the Romanians and Natzi.
+Professor Evgeniy Shevalev was the head of the Psychiatric clinic.
+He together with his son, Andrey saved hundreds of Jews during the city’s occupation by the Romanians and Natzi.

 In 1941 professor Shevalev was in charge of the Odessa’s Psychiatric clinic for 600 beds.
 The city’s occupation brought in many challenges, including finding medicine and food for patients.
 To raise so much needed money Shevalev sold some of the clinic’s property.
 Yet, the biggest challenge was rescuing the Jewish staff and patients.
-Shevalev filled up twenty new applications under fake names and the Jewish staff became the new patients in the clinic.
+Shevalev filled up twenty new applications under fake names.
+The Jewish staff became the new patients in the clinic.
 Then, with the help of his son and colleagues, he amended the names on the applications of the Jewish patients.
 By the beginning of 1942 there hadn’t been any Jewish patients in the clinic.

 The exact number of the Jews saved by the Shevalevs is unknown.
 But Odessans still remember this family and the brave doctor.
 In April 12, 2001 Yad Vashem recognized Evgeniy and Andrey Shevalev Righteous Gentile.